jackie-jia/cs1951a-final-project/data_deliverable/data/README.md

   - We plan on using this attribute to find the time at which large fluctuations in price and demand took place.
 We then plan on linking reddit posts in a certain time interval before the time of the fluctuation to the fluctuation for text analysis purposes.
   -  This feature does not include any sensitive information.

-All three coins then have the following six attributes differentiated by the suffix 'SYMBOL_' in the column name:
+All three coins then have the following five attributes differentiated by the suffix 'SYMBOL_' in the column name:

 - **high**
   - The highest price of the coin in USD during the hour following its corresponding ***time*** attribute.